IconStud Install Plug-ins For (Studio Window)

 If you are using a VST2 host other than Cubase, vstxml files are ignored.
 To control whether vstxml files are created or not see Studio Preferences.

 Download AU Plugins...: This is a Mac only option.
 Apple has radically changed the rules around creating and using AU plug-ins.
 As a result, Midi Quest Pro is no longer able to create AU plug-ins based on installed instrument modules as it has with previous versions.
-With Midi Quest 13 Pro, all 1000+ AU plug-ins are pre-created and must be downloaded.
+With Midi Quest 13 Pro, all 1000+ AU plug-ins are pre-created and must be downloaded individually.
 To download an AU, select the instrument module in the Studio Window, from the menus choose "Studio / Install Plug-ins for / Download AU Plugins...".
 This will download the AU plug-in.
-You can then choose "Studio / Install Plug-ins for / AU" to install
+You can then choose "Studio / Install Plug-ins for / AU" to install the plug-in to the correct location.

 For information on Studio Window Preferences see: Preferences